-While Freshmen and Sophomores take year long, full credit courses, the final two years of English consist of specialized, focused trimester long electives of the student's own choosing.
-This more in-depth exploration of literature and ideas lends intensity and excitement to the final two years of English at Westover.
+Freshmen and Sophomores take year long, full credit courses that prepare them for specialized, focused trimester long electives of the student's own choosing.
+This more in-depth exploration of literature and ideas allows students to discover and focus their interests in their final two years of English at Westover.

 Department Chair: Thomas Hungerford